ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

 ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/acece8a5-6478-4e18-85f5-925d6efd64eb)

-## Next step I import this file 'clean_df.csv' into Power BI.
+## Next step I import this Excel file 'clean_df.csv' into Power BI.
 And identify the data for each of the most suitable visuals.

 # Step 5: Create Power BI Dashboard